akozlo/Personas/README.md

 The Azure_setup.ipynb file has scripts to get you started.
 First you will need to make environment variables for `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT`.

 I recommend using the dotenv library (install as `pip install python-dotenv`).
 Then make a file called .env in your workspace.
-But then you will also need to create a .gitignore file to avoid pushing it to the repo if you want to make updates.

 ### LLM API Calls